1synesthesia/osTicket-prereqs/README.md

 <img width="818" height="779" alt="Screenshot 2026-06-23 231219" src="https://github.com/user-attachments/assets/acfc7f1f-0f13-4b46-aae7-ee0f00a34ce2" />
 </p>
 <p>
 Now that you have installed osTicket navigate to your new osTicket folder under Sites/Default WebSite.
-Click on the osTicket folder and clcick Browse *:80 (http)
+Click on the osTicket folder and click Browse *:80 (http) which should open your osTicket installer.
+You will now need to enable some extensions for osTicket to run smoothly for your business.
+To enable the extensions go to the PHP Manager on your osTicket folders home screen; find Enable or disable an extension and enable php_intl.dll, php_imap.dll, and php_opcache.dll (if you are using a newer version of PHP you will need to manually download the [imap](https://pecl.php.net/package/imap/1.0.3/windows)

 </p>